memof90/MovieApp-Swift-Offline-Online-restApi/README.md

 ### Information to Project

-the project only use Two Libraries External **SDWebImage** to consume image the api and **Swift-YouTube-Player** to consume Video to app not more the consume to the app is only with **Generics** and **URLSession** that provides APi to apple to save the Data in the Storage I can Use **CoreData** and NSManagedObject to strutured the Model To the  View I don't Use StoryBoard and SwiftUI all View is Doing with **PROGRAMATICALLY**
+the project only use Two Libraries External **Kingfisher** to consume image and save in cache the api and **Youtube-ios-player-helper** to consume Video to app not more the consume to the app is only with **Generics** and **URLSession** that provides APi to apple to save the Data in the Storage I can Use **CoreData** and NSManagedObject to strutured the Model To the  View I don't Use StoryBoard and SwiftUI all View is Doing with **PROGRAMATICALLY**

 <img src="https://github.com/memof90/MovieApp-Swift-Offline-Online-restApi/blob/master/tmdMovie/ScreenApp/Captura%20de%20Pantalla%202021-09-16%20a%20la(s)%203.41.43%20p.%C2%A0m..png?raw=true" width="200" height="400">